The Plan behind Project Helix

 The introduction of Project Helix is expected to reshape how enthusiasts perceive console hardware by offering features that were previously exclusive to the PC market.
 By combining these two worlds, Microsoft provides a unique value proposition for its dedicated fanbase.

-• Open Ecosystem: The console’s design allows for different digital storefronts, which could make it easier for more people to use third-party PC libraries.
+• Open Ecosystem: The console’s design supports multiple digital storefronts, which could make it easier for more people to use third-party PC libraries.

 • High-End Performance: Project Helix is being built to be the most powerful console on the market, with a focus on 4K resolution and high frame rates for next-gen games.